Ziggeo/ziggeo-wp-video-for-ninja-forms/readme.txt

 == Upgrade Notice ==

+= 1.3 =
+* Improvement: API calls now use V2 only

+== Upgrade Notice ==

 = 1.2 =
 * Added custom tags (tags based on other fields on the form) which are applied to the video once the video is verified.

-== Upgrade Notice ==

 = 1.1 =
 * Cleanup and integrations updates